slavovstudio/PDF/README.md

-# Laravel PDF: mPDF wrapper for Laravel 5

-> Easily generate PDF documents from HTML right inside of Laravel using this mPDF wrapper.
+# Lumen PDF: mPDF wrapper for Lumen Easily generate PDF documents from HTML right inside of Lumen using this mPDF wrapper.

 ## Installation